-- [1] This page of parameters may be sent only immediately before sending a Format Unit command to the WREN V. The Current parameters for this page will be updated immediately but any changes between these Current parameters and the existing media format will not be in effect until after the Format Unit command is completed. - [2] The Tracks per Zone field indicates the number of tracks the WREN V will allocate to each defect management zone.
-The WREN V will support defining a defect management zone as one track or one cylinder.
-A Initiator programmed value of 1 defines one track per zone i.e. (spare sectors per track).
-Any other recorded value will result in the drive defining one cylinder as the defect management zone and the drive will automatically insert the number of read/write heads (i.e. number of tracks per cylinder) in this field.
-The Default Drive value is 1. - [3] The Alternate Sectors per Zone field indicates the number of spare sectors to be reserved for the defined defect management zone.
+- [1] This page of parameters may be sent only immediately before sending a Format Unit command to the WREN V HH.
+The Current parameters for this page will be updated immediately but any changes between these Current parameters and the existing media format will not be in effect until after the Format Unit command is completed. - [2] The Tracks per Zone field indicates the number of tracks the WREN V HH will allocate to each defect management zone.
+Spare sectors or tracks will be placed at the end of each defect management zone.
+A value of zero indicates the entire unit will be taken as one defect management zone.
+The WREN V HH value of one indicates spare sectors may be placed at the end of a track. - [3] The Alternate Sectors per Zone field indicates the number of spare sectors to be reserved at the end of each defect management zone.
 A value of zero indicates that no sectors are to be reserved in each zone for defect management.
 This is to accommodate hosts that want to manage the defects themselves.
-The maximum Initiator programmable value is either 255 or one less than the minimum number of sectors per track for the drives.
-One is a reasonable maximum if one track is defined as the defect management zone (i.e. one spare sector per track).
-Eight is a reasonable maximum if one cylinder is defined as the defect management zone.
-The Default Drive value is 1 (with [2], defines one spare sector per track). - [4] The Alternate Tracks per Zone field indicates the number of spare tracks to be reserved at the end of each defect management zone.
-A value of zero indicates that no spare tracks are to be reserved in each zone for defect management by the WREN V. - [5] The Alternate Tracks per Volume field indicates the number of spare tracks to be reserved at the end of the logical unit.
-The WREN V will use these locations for replacing sectors.
+The WREN V HH defaults to one spare sector per zone (track) but may be changed by the initiator to any value between 0 and 3. - [4] The Alternate Tracks per Zone field indicates the number of spare tracks to be reserved at the end of each defect management zone.
+A value of zero indicates that no spare tracks are to be reserved in each zone for defect management by the WREN V HH. - [5] The Alternate Tracks per Volume field indicates the number of spare tracks to be reserved at the end of the logical unit.
+The WREN V HH will use these locations for replacing sectors.
 A value of zero indicates that no spare tracks are to be reserved at the end of the unit for defect management.
-The WREN V defaults to two times the number of read/write heads in the drive.
-The initiator may change this value for any number between 0 and 255.
+The WREN V HH defaults to two times the number of read/write heads in the drive.
+The initiator may change this value for any number between 0 and 256.
 This number must be a multiple of the number of Data Read/Write heads installed.